 For the lucky few whose hearts are already in the medical profession as early as high school, good for you.

-It will give you a head start since you’ll be more selective in terms of the subjects to focus on and opportunities to take.
+It will give you a head start since you’ll be more selective regarding the subjects to focus on and opportunities to take.

-Since the Philippines has already implemented the Kinder to 12 (K-12) program, students can now choose the academic track to take in their two-year Senior High.
+Since the Philippines has already implemented the Kinder to 12 (K-12) program, students can choose the academic track in their two-year Senior High.

 If you want to be a doctor or any medical professional in the future, the Science, Technology, Engineering, and Mathematics (STEM) Strand is your best option.